schellenberg/computerscience20/docs/_sources/Python/MoreTurtles/TurtleRace.rst.txt

    number = random.randrange(1,10)
    print(number)

-The ``randrange`` function as called in the example above, generates a random number from 1 to 9.
-Even though we said 10 the randrange function works just like the *range* function when it comes to starting and stopping points.
+The ``randrange`` function, as called in the example above, generates a random number from 1 to 9.
+Even though we passed in 1,10 the randrange function works just like the *range* function when it comes to starting and stopping points.
+In other words, the randrange function will start at 1, and go *up to but not including 10*.
 If you run the program over and over again you should see that each time you run it a different number is generated.
 Random numbers are the basis of all kinds of interesting programs we can write, and the ``randrange`` function is just one